tonmate/tonmate/API.md

-# Customer Support AI Agent - API Documentation
+# Tonmate - API Documentation

 ## Overview

-This document describes the REST API endpoints for the Customer Support AI Agent platform.
+This document describes the REST API endpoints for the Tonmate platform.
 The API provides functionality for user authentication, agent management, knowledge source processing, and AI-powered chat interactions.

 ## Base URL